Master of Arts (M.a.)

 Program Overview

 The Master of Arts in Differentiated Instruction is designed for current educators who are interested in leading change and reform efforts in their educational settings (needs access to a classroom).
 These educators are those looking for knowledge, skills, and dispositions to act as teacher-leaders in planning and implementing differentiated instructional improvements and curricular enhancements as they relate to all students.
-There are options embedded in the Differentiated Instruction program to begin certification in Special Education and ESL.

 Program Objectives